 Every student has the right to appeal their grades, for free.
 Here’s how things work if you want to appeal.

-Before your grades are submittedYour teachers will have to collate evidence of your work and performance to support the grade that they award you.
-Before your grade is decided, they should make you aware of what evidence they’re using.
+Before your grades were submittedYour teachers will have collated evidence of your work and performance to support the grade that they decided to award you.
+Before they decided your grade, they should have made you aware of what evidence they used.

-You will have an opportunity to confirm that the work is your own and make your teacher aware of any mitigating circumstances that should be taken into account.
+You should have had an opportunity to confirm that the work is your own and to have made your teacher aware of any mitigating circumstances that should be taken into account.

 Once you’ve received your gradesResults day has been moved forward this year to allow more time for uni applicants to appeal their grades should they need to.
 A-level results will be published on Tuesday 10 August 2021 and appeals for students waiting on grades for their uni applications will be prioritised.